 All receipted donations are used directly to support our development projects in Haiti and the Dominican Republic.
 These projects are managed locally, with oversight from Rayjon in Canada.
 Rayjon is primarily a volunteer organization, with exceptionally low overhead.
 The generosity of our community partners has meant that we do not maintain the cost of renting an office.
 Our administrative expenses are typically covered by proceeds of our fundraising events, meaning that the vast majority of donations are directed in their entirety right to projects.
-In 2016-2017 our overhead was 3.48%.

 As a registered charity, Rayjon is required to file its audited financial statements with the federal government and these statements, along with the financial statements of other registered charities, are available at a Canadian Government website.
-You can also view our financial statements here.

 How do we know the money goes to Haiti and how it is used?